Service Times

 EXPERIENCE THE DIFFERENCE

 HighPoint Community Church is committed to loving all people and to journey with the unchurched in our community and world-wide as they experience Jesus Christ through conversion (Click), find healing from the effects of sin through worship (Climb), and develop into people of grace and compassion (Clear).
 We invite you to come to HighPoint several times to see and experience the difference a local church can make in your life.
-If HighPoint seems like the church for you, we encourage you to sign up to attend our Jump Start classes.
-This class will walk you through everything you need to know about HighPoint Community Church.
+If HighPoint seems like the church for you, we encourage you to sign up to attend our Jump Start class.
+This class will walk you through everything you need to know about HighPoint Community Church and give you a no-committment opportunity to ask any questions you have about us.
 It is lead by our Executive Pastor, Blake Wingo.
 You can sign up for this class by visiting the Connections Corner, filling out a Get Connected card, or registering online using the link below!
 We look forward to getting to know you!

 Our Staff